Investigational therapies for familial Alzheimer’s disease

 Early intervention

-Many investigational drugs have yielded disappointing trial results, and some believe this is due to the fact that they were tested on people with advanced stages of Alzheimer’s disease.
-Once there is too much damage in the brain, it may be too late for treatments to make a difference.
+Many Alzheimer’s drug trials have shown no observable benefit, and some believe this is due to the fact that they were tested on people with advanced stages of Alzheimer's disease.
+When too much damage has accumulated in the brain, it may be too late for treatments to make a difference.

 Researchers believe that the earlier people can be treated, the better the outcomes and clinical benefits will be.